Pokémon Stats Guides

 Pokémon "Levels" and Max Level

-Pokémon have a hidden stat called a "level".
+Pokémon have a semi-hidden stat called a "level".

-The white semicircle above them on their stats page shows their progress from minimum level (level 1 on the left side) to maximum level (player's current trainer level + 2, up to a maximum of level 40).
+The white semicircle above them on their stats page shows their progress from minimum level (level 1 on the left side) to a maximum based on the player's level.
 Every time a Pokémon powers up they gain 1/2 a level and some amount of CP, and the white dot moves farther to the right end.

-If it reaches the end (and the trainer is not yet at least level 38), it will say that the trainer needs to increase their trainer level to power up further (and thus allow the Pokémon to level up more, thereby gaining more CP).
-This is because a Pokémon's level is not allowed to exceed a trainer's level + 2.
-If a Pokemon is powered up to level 40, the Power Up option disappears.
+If it reaches the end (and the trainer is not yet at least level 40), it will say that the trainer needs to increase their trainer level to power up further (and thus allow the Pokémon to level up more, thereby gaining more CP).
+This is because a Pokémon's level is not allowed to exceed a trainer's level + 2 with a few variables.

-Powering up costs both Stardust and candies specific to that Pokémon type (or by using Rare Candy that acquired from defeating Raid Bosses).
+Powering up costs both Stardust and candies or XL candies if Lv.40 or over specific to that Pokémon type (or by using Rare Candy that acquired from defeating Raid Bosses).
 When it is powered up, the Pokémon gains CP following a complicated formula, gaining more CP the better its hidden stats are.

 Whenever a Pokémon is powered up, its level increases by 1/2.
 A Pokémon at the minimum possible CP is at level 1.
 To calculate a Pokémon's level, divide its current CP by how much CP it gains per power up, and then divide that again by 2.